ChurchYan/codespaces-blank/Structured Programming Approach in C/c3/Exercises.md

 d.
 '2'
 e.
 5.1

+Answer: a:string, b: integer, c:string, d:char, e:float
+Ai：Correct, though C uses "int" and "double"/"float" — 5.1 is a double by default.

 20. What is the type of each of the following constants?
 a.
 "Hello"
 b.
 15L
 c.
 8.5L
 d.
 8.5f
 e. '\a'

+Answer:  a:string, b:long integer, c:long float, d: long float, e:char
+Ai：Adjustments: b suffix L makes it "long int"; c with L makes it "long double"; d with f is "float" (not long). "\'\\a\'" is a char (alarm).
+Strings are arrays of char.

 21. Which of the following identifiers are valid and which are invalid?
 Explain your answer.
 a. num